UNEcosc250/amdramFizzBuzzTutorial1/README.md

 2. Write a player who will play the game correctly (implement `FizzBuzzActor`), and set up a ring of them

-3. Try changing the `Referee`'s code to use the ask pattern `?` instead of `!` for sending out the challenges and testing the responses
+3. Try changing the `Referee`'s code to use the ask pattern

-(If you're having trouble working out whether to reply with `Fizz` or `Buzz` for a number, crib from the Referee's code for checking the answer.)
+4. At the moment, the main thread just stays awake for 1 second while the program runs.
+Try changing it so that it has the referee send a message or fill a future so that the program can exit when the game is done.